Topological insulators and geometry of vector bundles: Geometry of quantum states

 \subsubsection{Path integral formulation}

-Suppose that electron is emitted from the source at the point $a$ at the moment $t=0$, as shown in Fig.~\ref{Fig:AB}.
-Let us find the probability of detecting electron at the point $b$ of the screen at $t=T$.
+Suppose that an electron is emitted from the source at the point $a$ at the moment $t=0$, as shown in Fig.~\ref{Fig:AB}.
+Let us find the probability of detecting the electron at the point $b$ of the screen at $t=T$.
 It is given by the modulus squared of the wave function, $|\psi(b,T)|^2$.
-This can be obtained from the initial state $|\psi(0)\ket = |a\ket$ by applying unitary evolution operator:
+This can be obtained from the initial state $|\psi(0)\ket = |a\ket$ by applying the unitary evolution operator:

-The last expression is called the \defn{amplitude} of going form $a$ to $b$ in time $T$.
-According to Feynman, it is proportional to the sum
+The last expression is called the \defn{amplitude} of going from $a$ to $b$ in time $T$.
+According to the path integral method, the amplitude is proportional to the sum of the complex phases

 over all possible paths $\Path_i$ connecting points $a$ and $b$.
-Here $S(\Path_i)$ is the classical action along the path $\Path_i$.
+Here, $S(\Path_i)$ is the classical action along the path $\Path_i$.
 Each path can be thought of as a map from the time interval to the space:

 It turns out that the interference of the complex phases associated with the paths leads to the formation of the fringes in the probability distribution $|\psi(b,T)|^2$ on the screen.
 Even if the source emits only one electron at a time, there are certain points on the screen that will never be hit by an electron.
 See Ref.~\cite{Beau2012} for a detailed computation of the resulting interference pattern using the path integral approach.